45678/miniLockLib/README.md

 #### Setup

+Download
+ [`miniLockLib.js`](https://raw.githubusercontent.com/45678/miniLockLib/master/scripts/miniLockLib.js) and [`miniLockCryptoWorker.js`](https://raw.githubusercontent.com/45678/miniLockLib/master/scripts/miniLockCryptoWorker.js) and place them on your web server.
+Be aware that miniLockLib will not work with the `file://` protocol because it uses a `Worker` for background tasks.

-To get started place the [`miniLockLib.js`](https://raw.githubusercontent.com/45678/miniLockLib/master/scripts/miniLockLib.js) and [`miniLockCryptoWorker.js`](https://raw.githubusercontent.com/45678/miniLockLib/master/scripts/miniLockCryptoWorker.js) files on your web host and then include `miniLockLib.js` in a script tag on your web page, like this:
+Include `miniLockLib.js` with a script tag on your web page:

 ```
-<script src="/scripts/miniLockLib.js"></script>
+<script src="/scripts/miniLockLib.js" charset="utf-8"></script>
 ```

-You will also need to setup `miniLockLib.pathToScripts` so that the crypto worker can be loaded reliably.
+You should also redefine `miniLockLib.pathToScripts` so that the crypto worker can be loaded reliably on your site.
 Add a line like this to your program to configure it:

 ```
 miniLockLib.pathToScripts = '/scripts'